 As one of the wealthiest nations in the Caribbean, the Bahamas is a popular destination for international businesses and expatriates alike — and the island chain’s tropical climate makes it all the more desirable.
 You probably won’t have much difficulty finding a team of talented employees who are willing to make the move to the Bahamas with your business.
 The real challenge comes when you have to learn how to get the necessary work permits and visas for every employee.

-What Types of Work Visas Are Available to Foreigners in the Bahamas?
+Types of Work Visas in the Bahamas

 The government in the Bahamas issues several different types of visas to foreign nationals.
 Anyone who wishes to travel to the Bahamas for employment purposes will need one of the following permits: